jimathouston/Intranet/README.md

 #### First time setup

-Before the Angular app runs the first time the bundles must be built with Webpack:
+Before the Angular app runs the first time the bundles must be built with Webpack.
+After installing all dependencies the app will be built automatically:

 ```
-> cd src/Intranet.Web/Intranet.Web
-> npm install -g webpack
+> npm install
-> webpack --config webpack.config.vendor.js
-> webpack
 ```

-This is the only time the Angular app needs to be built manually.